RSipra/semantic_verification_engine/README.md

-# 🧙‍♀️ Hogwarts Trivia Game – A Passion Project Turned Portfolio Spell 🌟

-This repository contains the source code, notebooks, and support documents for a Harry Potter trivia game built with Python featuring NLP-driven features.
+#  NLP Trivia Engine: A Modular, Semantic-Answer Game Using NLP & NER
+*Themed: Harry Potter | CLI MVP → Web App in Progress*

+> 🎯 **This project demonstrates applied NLP, semantic search, software engineering, and full-stack thinking — all through an interactive trivia game.**
+>
+> It’s both a passion project and a showcase of technical fluency in Python, NLP pipelines, and modular design.

+---

+## ✨ What Is This?

 This magical little adventure started over late-night book readings and a daughter who just won’t stop dropping Harry Potter trivia around the clock.
 Naturally, a trivia game was born – for her to play, and for me (a muggle-turned-data-wizard) to build.

-This is more than just a game — it’s a portfolio project to practice and showcase:
+More than just a game, this project was designed to **apply and demonstrate data and software engineering skills**, including:

 - 🐍 Clean Python + OOP design
-- 🧠 NLP & Named Entity Recognition (NER) spells.
+- 🧠 NLP & Named Entity Recognition (NER) pipelines
-- 🎯 Building an MVP from idea to deployment (command logic interface → web app with GUI)
+- 🔎 Semantic answer matching with Sentence-BERT embeddings
+- 🎯 MVP thinking: CLI → GUI (Flask) → interactive enhancements
-- 📦 Packaging, modular design & installable project structure
+- 📦 Modular design, installable packaging
-- 🧪 Testing, versioning, and all those responsible grown-up dev things
+- 🧪 Testing, version control, structured documentation
-- 🦄 Use of Sentence-BERT for some really cool magic!✨ (semantic matching of answers, more conversational play...)

 Whether you're here to cast code spells or just play a few rounds of trivia, welcome to a corner of the internet where passion meets Python.